40+ Common Job Interview Questions (And How to Answer Them)

 15. “How would your colleagues describe you?”

-How to Answer: This question is a combination of a personality-fit and work-style question wrapped up in one.
+This question is a combination of a personality-fit and work-style question wrapped up in one.
 It’s also an opportunity to showcase your interpersonal strengths if you have them and reflect on the way you add to the team in your current job.
-If you have a brief anecdote to paint this picture, now is the time to tell it.

-Example: "My colleagues would probably describe me as the leader in a time of crisis.
-After working on a stressful project to [STRESSFUL DETAILS], I was able to get it together well before our deadline."
+Example: “My colleagues would probably describe me as the leader in a time of crisis.
+After working on a stressful project to [stressful details], I was able to get it together well before our deadline.”

 16. “Tell me about a time when you disagreed with a coworker.
 How did you handle it?”